pritisingh196/Face-Detection-Attendance/README.md

 ## **Features**

-- **Face Detection**: Automatically detects faces from an image or video using OpenCV.
+- **Face Detection**: Automatically detects faces from an image or video.
 - **Attendance Management**: Records the name of the detected individual and logs their attendance in a MySQL database.
 - **Database Integration**: Stores attendance data in a relational database.
-- **Real-time Monitoring**: Can be extended to monitor attendance in real-time using a webcam.
+- **Real-time Monitoring**: Can be extended to monitor attendance in real-time.

 ---